Middleborough, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 186.9 sqkm, of which 178.9 sqkm is land and 8.0 sqkm, or 4.27%, is water.
 Middleborough is the second largest municipality in Massachusetts in terms of area, smaller only than Plymouth.

 Middleborough lies on the western border of Plymouth County.
 It is bordered by Bridgewater and Halifax to the north, Plympton and Carver to the east, Wareham and Rochester to the south, and Lakeville, Taunton and Raynham to the west.

 The town is approximately 15 mi west of Plymouth, 30 mi east of Providence, Rhode Island and 40 mi south of Boston.

 Middleborough's rivers and brooks feed in two directions.
-The Taunton River, Nemasket River and their tributaries flow southeastward as part of the Taunton River Watershed, which empties into Narragansett Bay.
+The Taunton River, Nemasket River and their tributaries flow southwestward as part of the Taunton River Watershed, which empties into Narragansett Bay.
 The other waterways of the town, including the Weweantic River, flow southward into Buzzards Bay.
 Along Middleborough's border with Lakeville lie the Assawompset, Pocksha and Great Quittacas ponds.
 Tispaquin Pond, Woods Pond, and several other ponds make up the town's other bodies of water.
 Middleborough has four wildlife management areas, as well as the Beaver Dam and Great Cedar and Little Cedar Swamps.
 The town is also the site of several cranberry bogs, especially in the southeastern part of town along the Carver town line.
 Ocean Spray's headquarters are just over the town line in Lakeville.